awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-image-classification-camera.md

   + [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano)
   + [AWS DeepLens](https://aws.amazon.com/deeplens/)

-  For information about setting up a Greengrass core device, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
+  For information about setting up a Greengrass core device, see [Tutorial: Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + For Raspberry Pi or NVIDIA Jetson Nano devices, [Raspberry Pi Camera Module V2 \- 8 megapixel, 1080p](https://www.amazon.com/Raspberry-Pi-Camera-Module-Megapixel/dp/B01ER2SKFS)\.
 To learn how to set up the camera, see [Connecting the camera](https://www.raspberrypi.org/documentation/usage/camera/) in the Raspberry Pi documentation\.
 + Dependencies for OpenCV Python installed on the device\.
 This requirement is applicable only for Armv7l devices such as the Raspberry Pi that is used in this tutorial\.
 You don't need to meet this requirement for other devices\.